Do Dog Cooling Vests Help Summer Dogs?

 Cotton

 This is a good choice.
-It’s not toxic if should chew it.
+It’s not toxic if your dog should chew it.
 Plus, it can hold up to 400 times its weight.
 Think how heavy a bath towel is when you transfer it from the washer to the dryer.
 Most importantly, it’s more comfortable for your dog.

 Nylon